-Epigenetics - Wikipedia In biology, epigenetics is the study of changes in gene expression that happen without changes to the DNA sequence [1] The Greek prefix epi- (ἐπι- "over, outside of, around") in epigenetics implies features that are "on top of" or "in addition to" the traditional (DNA sequence based) genetic mechanism of inheritance [2]
+Epigenetics - Wikipedia Epigenetics is the study of changes in gene expression that occur without altering the DNA sequence [1] The Greek prefix epi- (ἐπι- "over, outside of, around") in epigenetics implies features that are "on top of" or "in addition to" the traditional DNA-sequence-based mechanism of inheritance [2]

 Epigenetics, Health, and Disease | Genomics and Your Health | CDC Epigenetics refers to how your behaviors and environment can cause changes that affect the way your genes work Unlike genetic changes (mutations), epigenetic changes are reversible and do not change the sequence of DNA bases, but they can change how your body reads a DNA sequence